-Mark Holbrook participates in a non-contributory DB registered pension plan but does not participate in a DB supplementary retirement arrangement.
-Gordon Goss participates in the same non-contributory DB registered pension plan and a separate arrangement was made to recognize his service while outside Canada.
+Gordon Goss participates in a non-contributory DB registered pension plan and a separate arrangement was made to recognize his service while outside Canada.
 Pension accruals are based on final average earnings.
 Michel Manseau participates in a DB registered pension plan and in a supplementary retirement arrangement and is eligible to receive, at the age of 60, a total pension of \$175,000.
 This amount is inclusive of the amount payable to him under the DB registered pension plan.
-John O'Hara has accrued benefits under a defined benefit plan and is now participating in the Defined Contribution Plan.
+Michael Keays has accrued benefits under a defined benefit plan and is now participating in the Defined Contribution Plan.